SoCaTel/data-handlers/twitterhandler/README.md

 ### **Pre-checks**

-First thing to confirm is that the RedisCache and the LinkedPipes are up and running.
+First thing to confirm is that the RedisCache and the LinkedPipes are up and running, available [here](https://github.com/SoCaTel/semantic-preprocessing-pipelines).
 Do so using the following command

 ```
 $ docker container ls